kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 ## Summary

-This KEP proposes adding `DisaggDeployment` as a new Custom Resource Definition (CRD) to the LeaderWorkerSet (LWS) project.
-DisaggDeployment is a higher-level abstraction that orchestrates multiple LeaderWorkerSets with coordinated lifecycle management, specifically designed for disaggregated inference architectures where "prefill" and "decode" workloads run on separate infrastructure.
+This KEP proposes adding `DisaggregatedSet` as a new Custom Resource Definition (CRD) to the LeaderWorkerSet (LWS) project.
+DisaggregatedSet is a higher-level abstraction that orchestrates multiple LeaderWorkerSets with coordinated lifecycle management, specifically designed for disaggregated inference architectures where "prefill" and "decode" workloads run on separate infrastructure.

 Disaggregated serving is an optimization for LLM inference workloads that takes advantage of the fact that the two phases of inference (prefill and decode) have different computational characteristics.
 State-of-the-art LLM serving frameworks such as [vLLM](https://github.com/vllm-project/vllm) and [SGLang](https://github.com/sgl-project/sglang) support this optimization.

-DisaggDeployment simplifies the deployment of disaggregated LLM inference by:
+DisaggregatedSet simplifies the deployment of disaggregated LLM inference by:
 - Managing two LeaderWorkerSets (prefill and decode) as a single logical unit
 - Providing coordinated two-dimensional rolling updates across both sides
 - Automatically creating Services when both sides are ready